ojilles/jilles.net/_posts/2008-12-20-denmark-compared-to-the-netherlands.md

 with the chance my employer gave me by offering me a job in a foreign country that fitted precisely what I wanted to do next in my career.
 So there I was, finding myself moving to Aarhus, Denmark.
 I need to add that before this I had not been an expat before, having lived my life in the Netherlands.
-I hadn’t even visited Denmark before.
+I hadn't even visited Denmark before.

 I knew well in advance that that this was happening and unconsciously I was starting to build up expectations.
 I figured there would be a lot of
 similarities: North-western country in Europe, socialist government, small, rainy.
 Some obvious differences I knew about as well.
-The Danish didn’t ratify the Euro as their currency, keeping their Danish Kroner.
+The Danish did not ratify the Euro as their currency, keeping their Danish Kroner.